 The Minneapolis Institute of Arts boasts an impressive selection of Impressionist paintings.
 Originally constructed in 1915, the Institute has been amazing gallery-goers with its substantial collection of over 85,000 pieces of American and European artists' works for roughly a century.
 Works on display here range from those by such legends as Matisse and Kandinsky to Picasso and Rodin.
 In addition to American and European paintings, there is also an excellent Asian collection.
-With free admission, there is no excuse not to check it out.

 One of the country's largest and most spectacular churches, the Cathedral of St. Paul sits high on a hill (aptly known as Cathedral Hill) overlooking downtown and the Mississippi River Valley.
 The structure opened in 1915, although extensive interior work continued for several more years.
 The massive copper dome is 300 feet above the nave's floor and the walls are covered in pale Minnesota granite.
 A pair of carillon towers flanks the building's Summit Avenue façade and the sanctuary seats 3000 worshipers.
 Guided tours are offered on Monday, Wednesday and Friday at 1p.